CraigMethven/CodeChecker/README.md

 My honours Project.

-Required Java Version 12 or higher to run.
+Requires Java Version 12 or higher to run.

 This was created as a way to be able to check for errors within students code in the languages of Java, C, C++ and C#.